-TUES.
-DEC.
-2, 5:30 PM—MEET AND GREET AT BAR LOUIE.
-We think it would be fun to have one last meet and greet at Bar Louie before the year is up.
+Tues.
+Feb.
+10, 5:30—Meet and Greet at Bar Louie.
+Here we go again.
+That’s right, it’s time for another meet and greet at Bar Louie.
 So come join us for some good company and cheap eats!
 Tuesday is $1 burger night from 5:00 p.m. until closing, so you can chow down on a hamburger, turkey burger, or Portobello burger for only a buck.
 Bar Louie is located at 2973 W. 7th St., Fort Worth, at the corner of W. 7th Street and Norwood Street in the Cultural District.
 We will meet at the large tables to your right as you walk in the door.
 Learn more about the Greater Fort Worth Sierra Club and our activities, and meet some new people who are also interested in enjoying the great outdoors and conserving our land and resources.
 See ya there!